Why is auto-play always bad for conversions?

 Audio or video auto-play can be especially intrusive as the sound will either cancel or conflict with other audio tracks the user is listening to at that moment.
 This can be very annoying for a user who is listening to music or someone in a quiet zone.
 However, for someone using a screen-reader an audio track can make the site unusable as they won’t be able to continue with their task until the audio track has finished playing.

 Auto-sliders or carousels are so common it is easy to assume they must work because so many sites use them.
 Unfortunately this is the kind of herd mentality that many business people use to justify adding an auto-slider to their site.
+Just because a design feature is popular on others sites this doesn’t mean that it has been tested and evaluated to check whether it harms conversions.

 The evidence from many A/B tests and usability tests is very different because visitors lose control of the user interface when assets are automatically moved around by the slider.
 Further, low literacy and international users often don’t have enough time to finish reading the slider before it is removed.

 Erik Runyon’s analysis of sliders also shows very low levels of click through on these assets.
 Further, he confirms that most clicks (between 54% and 89%) are on position one of the slider.
+This means hardly any customers interact with position two on-wards and so why have a slider at all?

 Apart from being distracting, auto-plays make sites less accessible and can trigger or exasperate certain medical conditions.
 It is also perceived as aggressive and annoys people because they have lost control of the user interface without giving permission.
 Once you have annoyed visitors their perception of your whole site and your product will be negatively impacted.